et9719/GreenwoodAS/README.md

 - The Navigation bar is fully responsive and identical on all three pages this helps give the site a common theme.

-- The company logo is also part of the navigation bar, this also acts as a link back to the home page.
+- The company logo is also part of the navigation bar; this also acts as a link back to the home page.

 - The home page has multiple sections, so the navigation bar has links to the 'About Us' and 'Gallery' sections on the home page to make them easier to find.